HEDGEHOG OWNER'S CHECK LIST

 CLEANING and BATHING

 Bathing should only be done when necessary.
-Each bath removes vital oils from their skin and may cause dry or flaky skin.
+Each bath removes vital oils from their skin and over-bathing may result in dry skin issues.
 When needed, get the water running at a lukewarm (never hot or cold) temperature before placing the hedgehog in the sink/tub.
 Once the water is at the right temperature, sit the hedgehog down and allow the water to rise slowly.
+Do not place a hedgehog in an already full sink/tub.
 Run just enough water to reach the hedgehog’s belly.
-Once he/she is used to the water, you can raise the water level, allowing them to swim.
-Since they're such small animals, they can be bathed in a sink or wash-pan ... or ... if you like you can use the tub or a kiddie pool to allow for more exercise.
-If taking a dip doesn’t clean all soiled areas, you can use a tooth brush to gently scrub him/her clean.
-They sometimes like to play in the water for a short while, but never leave him/her unattended as they could escape or possibly drown.
+Once he/she is used to the water, you can raise the water level enough to allow him/her to swim.
+Use a tooth brush or other small brush to gently scrub him/her clean.
+The gentle scrub is important to remove dead skin cells.
+Accumulated skin cells can harbor bacteria.
+Hedgehogs sometimes like to play in the water for a short while, but never leave him/her unattended as they could escape or possibly drown.
 Give your hedgehog plenty of towel time.
-He/She should be COMPLETELY DRY when placed back into their enclosure.
+He/She should be COMPLETELY DRY when placed back into their enclosure to prevent any bacterial or fungal issues which can be caused by wet skin.

 Cleaning your hedgehog’s enclosure is simple.
 Mix 1 part chlorine bleach to 20-40 parts water and use this to clean the enclosure, and all accessories such as the litter pan, wheel, hide, food bowl and water bottle.
 Make sure to rinse thoroughly and drip or towel dry.
 This should be done every 3-4 days or as often as needed if you have an unusually messy hedgie.
 This will keep down any bacteria growth and odor as well as keeping your hedgie happy and healthy.
 Cleaning doesn't have to be a thankless chore ... spend time with your hedgie while the supplies dry.
 By spending time with your hedgehog, then returning him/her to a clean environment, you may strengthen your bond.